shichiro-nakahara/docs/docs/spec/intro.md

 # Intro

-This directory contains the PolyAztec specifications.
+This directory contains the Nata Network specifications.

 The protocol is broken up into explicit subcomponents each with a specification: